Iron Deficiency Anemia (IDA)

 Therefore, the main cause of IDA can vary depending on individual circumstances.

-1. Fatigue and weakness: This is often the most noticeable symptom, and it can range from mild tiredness to feeling constantly exhausted.
+1. Fatigue and weakness: This is often the most noticeable iron deficiency symptom, and it can range from mild tiredness to feeling constantly exhausted.
 It occurs because the body’s tissues aren’t receiving enough oxygen due to the reduced number of healthy red blood cells.

 • Headache